 10. Prioritize Safety

-In case you have fears about certain aspects of driving, you might want to upgrade your ride.
+In case you have fears about coping with driving anxiety while driving, you might want to upgrade your ride.
 Driving a modern car fitted with the best safety technology instead of an old model can make a difference.

 Autonomous Emergency Braking (AEB), for example, a feature in most technologically advanced vehicles, can help prevent collisions.
 This technology uses sensors to detect pedestrians, cyclists, and other vehicles, allowing you to brake early.